 No, you do not need a prototype to get a patent for your invention.
 However, you must be able to reduce it to practice.
 In other words, when patenting your invention you do not need a prototype, but reduction to practice is required.

-Important TIP: It is recommended best practice to work all the way through all the steps need to actually make a new invention and develop a prototype.
+Inventor Tip: It is recommended best practice to work all the way through all the steps need to actually make a new invention and develop a prototype.
 Plus, we often learn important stuff about the details of the invention.
 Sometimes we even discover further new patentable inventions when prototypes are developed.
 Read more about patenting an idea in Carson Patents article: Can you patent an idea?
 Check out our patent dos and don’ts.

 What is Reduction to Practice?